Henry-Ash-Williams/catan-crew/README.md

 ### Running the API server
 #### If on windows
 1. `cd src`
-2. `python3 uvicorn src/app:app --reload` or `python uvicorn src/app:app --reload`
+2. `python3 uvicorn app:app --reload` or `python uvicorn app:app --reload`

 #### If on Linux
 1. `cd src`
-2. `uvicorn src/app:app --reload`
+2. `uvicorn app:app --reload`

 ### Run the socket server
 1. `cd socket-server`